apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    completion will cause its timing stats to be written to the :ts:cv:`debugging log file
    <proxy.config.output.logfile>`.
 This is identifying data about the transaction and all of the :c:type:`transaction milestones <TSMilestonesType>`.

+.. ts:cv:: CONFIG proxy.config.log.config.filename STRING logging.config
+   :reloadable:

+   This configuration value specifies the path to the :file:`logging.config` configuration file.
+If this is a relative path, |TS| loads it relative to the ``SYSCONFDIR`` directory.

 Diagnostic Logging Configuration
 ================================